New York City Workplace Retaliation Lawyers

 Proving a retaliation claim can be complex.
 Generally, you must show that you engaged in a protected activity, like reporting discrimination or filing a complaint, and that your employer then took an adverse action against you, such as demotion or termination.
 You must also establish a link between your protected activity and the adverse action.
 This often involves showing that the negative action happened soon after your protected activity or that your employer knew about it and was not happy about it.

 Gathering evidence is critical in these cases.
 Keep any documentation that might be helpful, such as performance reviews, disciplinary notices, emails, or any other written communication that supports your claim.
-If any witnesses can backup your account of what happened, be sure to let us know—we can collect statements and testimony from them that could prove critical in your case.
+If any witnesses can back up your account of what happened, be sure to let us know—we can collect statements and testimony from them that could prove critical in your case.
 A clear timeline of events is also essential to demonstrate the connection between your protected activity and the adverse action.

 An experienced lawyer at Ricotta & Marks, P.C. can help you gather the necessary evidence and build a strong claim to support your allegations.